GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 {:.table .table-bordered}

 {% capture text %}
-All text documents need to be formatted for machine readability.  .txt is the best format as it is non-prorpietrary & used in text analysis tools.  .pdf OCR processed format is accepted by some analysis tools.{% endcapture %}
+Note: All text documents need to be formatted for machine readability.
+.txt is the best format as it is non-prorpietrary & used in text analysis tools.
+.pdf OCR processed format is accepted by some analysis tools.{% endcapture %}
 {% include alert.md text=text color="info" %}